Uzbekistan is full to the brim of Silk Road treasures so we've compiled a list of all the must-see sights.Read more...

+Uzbek food is typically Turkic, dominated by mutton, noodles and bread, but with many Persian flavours added, such as saffron, pomegranate, pistachio, almond and dried fruit.
 Uzbekistan’s national dish is plov (also known as osh), an oily rice-based dish with pieces of meat, grated carrots, onions and, if you are particularly fortunate, roasted garlic and hard-boiled egg.
-It is typically only available at lunchtime, and is popular at weddings and other large celebrations when huge quantities are cooked in a single dish.
-Plov invariably is accompanied by obi non and is washed down with green tea, the astringency of which helps to cut through the mutton fat.
+It is typically only available at lunchtime, and is popular at weddings and other large celebrations when male chefs (oshpaz) cook huge quantities outdoors in giant dishes known as kazans.
+Plov is invariably washed down with green tea, its astringency helping to cut through the mutton fat.

-Other notable national dishes include shurpa, a soup with fatty mutton and vegetables; norin and lagman, two mutton-broth soups with noodles that may also be topped with a piece of horse meat, and the ubiquitous shashlik, grilled kebabs with cubes of mutton or beef and fat, which is considered to add to the flavour.
-For a quick snack, consider either manti (also called qasqoni), a steamed dumpling containing minced mutton, or somsa, a fried or baked pastry parcel that contains either mutton or, occasionally, mashed potato.
+Other notable national dishes include shurpa, a soup with fatty mutton and vegetables; norin and lagman, two mutton-broth soups with noodles that may also be topped with a piece of horse meat; dimlama, meat and vegetables stewed slowly in a tightly sealed pot; and the ubiquitous shashlik, grilled kebabs with cubes of mutton or beef and fat, which is considered to add to the flavour.
+For a quick snack, consider either manti (also called qasqoni and found across the Turkic lands), a steamed dumpling containing minced mutton, the similar chuchvara, or somsa, a fried or baked pastry parcel (not quite a samosa) that contains either mutton or, occasionally, mashed potato.

 Every meal is accompanied by the flat, round loaves of bread known as non.
 The most common form, obi non, is cooked in a clay tandoor oven.
-The bread’s rim rises, the centre is decorated with a pattern or dots imprinted in the dough.
 Non is generally torn into chunks rather than sliced, and you should show respect by not placing it upside down on the table.

 An Uzbek’s veins run with tea as much as blood, and the chaikhana (tea house) is central to any community: people go to do business as much as to gossip and relax.
 Green tea (zilloniy chai) is most common in the provinces, but black tea (chorniy chai) is preferred in Tashkent.
-Both are available wherever you go, but expect a funny look if you want your tea with milk.
-Tea with sugar is fine.
-In summer you may also be offered ayran, a chilled yoghurt drink.
+Both are available wherever you go, but expect a funny look if you want your tea with milk (tea with sugar is fine).
+In summer you may also be offered ayran or kefir (chilled yoghurt drinks).

 Uzbekistan has plenty of budget rooms.
-Family-run guesthouses are frequently the best option (and ideal for meeting other travellers), and many of them offer beds in shared dorms as well as simple doubles.
+Family-run guesthouses (some now calling themselves hostels) are frequently the best option (and ideal for meeting other travellers); many of them offer beds in shared dorms as well as simple doubles.
 The room rate typically includes breakfast, and hosts may be able to arrange evening meals as well.
-Uzbekistan has a small number of homestays, all of which fall into the budget bracket, though there is often not a huge difference between homestays and guesthouses as, in the latter, the family still tends to live on-site and frequently will share meals with visitors.
+Uzbekistan has a small number of homestays, all of which fall into the budget bracket.
 The purest homestays are the yurt stays around Aidarkul where you will stay with a family in their traditional tent and see how they really live: tourists bring additional (and much-needed) income but host families do not lay on facilities over and above what the family already requires.